-The Griffith lab is a combined research group driven by the interests of twin scientists Malachi Griffith and Obi Griffith.
+The Griffith lab is a collaborative research group driven by the independent and complementary interests of twin scientists Malachi Griffith and Obi Griffith.
 The focus of the lab is on developing methods of applied bioinformatics for personalized medicine and improved cancer care.

 Our research projects cover a wide spectrum of cancer informatics and clinical statistics with an emphasis on translation and application.
 Specifically, we use computational methods for the analysis of large cancer datasets at the molecular level (DNA, RNA and protein) to identify markers for diagnosis, prognosis and drug response prediction in cancer.